VisionSystemsInc/nervanagpu/README.md

 #### Acknowledgements

 Thanks to Erich Elsen and Bryan Catanzaro of Baidu, Matthieu Courbariaux and Frédéric Bastien of the Bengio lab, Vincent Vanhoucke of Google, and Soumith Chintala of Facebook for feedback on early versions of this library.
+Thanks to Andreas Klöckner for help with interfacing to his PyCUDA library.
 We'd also like to thank NVIDIA for generously providing us with several TitanXs for benchmarking.

 #### References <a name="refs"></a>